Projection image-to-image translation in hybrid X-ray/MR imaging: Introduction

 \section{Introduction}

-Hybrid imaging exhibits high potential in diagnostic and interventional applications.
+Hybrid imaging exhibits high potential in diagnostic and interventional applications \cite{Fahrig2001}.
 Future advances in research may leverage the combination of Computed Tomography (CT) and Magnetic Resonance Imaging (MRI) to clinical applicability.
 Especially for interventional purposes, the gain from simultaneously acquiring soft- and dense-tissue information would yield great opportunities.
 Assuming the information of both modalities is present at the same time, numerous existing post-processing methods would become applicable.
 Image fusion techniques, e.g., image overlays, have proven useful in the past.
 Additionally, one can think about image enhancement techniques, e.g., image de-noising or super-resolution.
 To enable the latter methods, it is beneficial to have the data available in the same domain.
-Different solutions to generate CT images from corresponding MRI data were presented in the past \cite{Navalpakkam2013, Nie2017}.
-However, all of these are applied to volumetric data.
+Solutions to generate CT images from corresponding MRI data were presented previously \cite{Navalpakkam2013,Nie2017}, mostly in order to generate attenuation maps for radiation therapy.
+However, all of these are applied to volumetric data, i.e., slice images.
 In contrast, interventional procedures rely heavily on line integral data from X-ray projection imaging.
 Projection images which exhibit the same perspective distortion can also be acquired directly using an MR device \cite{Syben2017}.
 This avoids time-consuming volumetric acquisition and subsequent forward projection.
-To solve this image-to-image translation task, we investigate a deep learning-based solution to generate X-ray projections from corresponding MRI views.
+The synthesis of the desired X-ray projections from the corresponding MRI signal is an inherently ill-posed problem.
+Large portions of the dominant signal in X-ray are obtained from bone which provides little to no signal in MRI.
+Furthermore, because air also provides no signal in MRI the intensity ranges of both materials overlap which accounts for an even more complicated differentiation.
+The information for the generation of accurate intensity values can, therefore, solely be drawn from the structural information that is present in the image.
+In case of volumetric imaging the materials may be unknown prior to the synthesis but they are resolved in distinct regions in the image.
+In contrast, in projection imaging this structural information diminishes by integration of the intensity or attenuation values on the detector.
+This corresponds to a linear combination of multiple slice images with unknown path length which further increases the difficulty of the synthesis task.
+To the best of our knowledge, no solution to this problem was proposed up to now.
+Therefore, we investigate a solution to generate X-ray projections from corresponding MRI views through image-to-image translation.